Related Post: Anishinaabe Pictograph Sites In Ontario

 The photograph he refers to is on p.
-52; it shows a small semi-circular cove with steep vertical rock wall.
-The photographer has scampered to the top of the rock to get nice shot looking down on the canoe with stern paddler sitting along the south side of the “pothole”.
+52; it shows a small semi-circular cove with a steep vertical rock wall.
+The photographer has scampered to the top of the rock to get a nice shot looking down on the canoe with the stern paddler sitting along the south side of the “pothole”.

-A trip report from 2000 posted at the Canadian Canoe Routes web site by Scott Warner describes the scene this way –
+A trip report from 2000 posted at the Canadian Canoe Routes website by Scott Warner describes the scene this way –

 We pass the fly-in camp and begin to hug the right shore to look for the Pothole pictographs.
 You couldn’t miss them if you tried.
 The canoe easily fits into the pothole and we get lots of pictures….
 Crossing the lake here we proceed to the next pictograph site which we find without a problem.